kevinyswong/kevinyswong.github.io/index.md

   the hope, you enact the hope and it's in your music, that is the blues."

   The blues captures the sentiment of this piece.
-The writer realized at some point while writing it that some of parts of his composition may impress the reader as accusatory or more than moderately acerbic.
+The writer realized at some point while writing it that some of parts of his composition may read as accusatory, whose comments seem acerbic.
 The writer has no intention to slander or defame, but if any of the implied foibles of others hold true, the writer too is not free of blame.
 The writer's intention is to portray his views on these issues as he understands, within the limits of his powers, with a generous latitude for honesty, faithful to fact and reason, with the aim of depicting some semblance of truth.
 Where the reader feels the writing is lofty, that may indeed be an accurate interpretation, but where the reader comes across a pointed remark, then that may also be an apt rendition of the current affairs, and something of a reminder of honesty may be of use, and when it comes to matters of seeking clarity and truth, the writer feels more obliged to pulling up the curtain concealing deceit than let the audience rest in comfort watching a misguiding puppet show.
 The writer makes no claim to possess knowledge of the whole truth but hopes this piece points in its direction and suggests its general contour, even if vaguely.
 If the writer were to condense this piece into one statement, it is this: we know quite a bit less than our pride has convinced us.
 Rather than unrealistic idealism, let us work with the reality we have before our eyes while also keeping our wits about us.

   <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>